-Neil Gerrard is global co-head of Dechert's white collar and securities litigation practice with special responsibility for all matters outside of the United States.
-Neil focuses on white collar crime relating to the corporate sector, with particular emphasis on regulatory investigations and prosecutions undertaken by UK, US and EU regulators including the Serious Fraud Office, HM Revenue & Customs, the Department of Trade & Industry, the Department of Justice, the Financial Services Authority and the Office of Fair Trading.
+Neil Gerrard is global co-head of Dechert's white collar and securities litigation practice with responsibility for all matters outside of the United States.
+Mr Gerrard focuses on white-collar crime relating to the corporate sector, with an emphasis on regulatory investigations and prosecutions undertaken by UK, US and EU regulators including the Serious Fraud Office, HM Revenue and Customs, the Department of Trade and Industry, the Department of Justice, the Financial Conduct Authority and the Office of Fair Trading.

-Neil's unique skillset and extensive experience has made him a lawyer of choice for companies and in particular audit committees around the world who regularly instruct him to undertake independent regulatory and/or whistleblower investigations, invariably involving multiple jurisdictions and regulatory bodies.
-Neil has advised on many of the largest, high-profile investigations carried out by key European regulators and is often called upon to conduct investigatory work as an independent specialist on behalf of these regulatory bodies.
-He also advises on risk management, internal controls and accountability and other compliance issues.
+Mr Gerrard's unique skillset and extensive experience have made him a lawyer of choice for companies, particularly audit committees, around the world which regularly instruct him to undertake independent regulatory and/or whistle-blower investigations, invariably involving multiple jurisdictions and regulatory bodies.
+He has advised on many of the largest, most high-profile investigations carried out by key European regulators and is often called upon to conduct investigatory work as an independent specialist on behalf of these regulatory bodies.
+Mr Gerrard also advises on risk management, internal controls and accountability, and other compliance issues.

 From February 24 2014, Deferred Prosecution Agreements (DPAs) became available to the UK Serious Fraud Office (SFO) as a way to deal with corporate criminal cases relating to fraud, corruption and money laundering, without the need for a finding of guilt.
 It is the Director of the SFO who will...